XML RSS

 The Scientific Method

 Why is the Scientific Method so important?
 It's important because it is the foundation of all science and scientific investigation.
 In fact, every great scientific discovery ever made started with the scientific Method as its foundation.
+A science experiment is really just one of the steps in this overall process.

-Research
+The Research Process

 The first step in this process is research.
 Research is just another word for collecting information and data.
 The information you collect can come from many different sources.
 It can be information gathered from your own experiences and observations.
 Or it can come from the knowledge and experiences of others.